Find Affordable College Courses

 Lubbock, TX

 You’ll join some of the best and brightest minds around you if you attend Texas Tech University.
 The school came in at #2 on this year’s Best Plant Sciences Bachelor’s Degree Schools in Texas list.
-Texas Tech is a very large public school located in the city of Lubbock.
+Texas Tech is a very large public school located in the large city of Lubbock.

 While working on their Bachelor's Degree, plant sciences majors at SHSU accumulate an average of around $22,554 in student debt.